FChen-Lab/Real-Estate-Price-Prediction/README.md

 - **Mean Absolute Percentage Error (MAPE)**: Measures the accuracy of the model by calculating the percentage difference between predicted and actual values.
   - **MAPE**: Achieved a score of **29.7** with tabular data alone.

-- **R² Score**: Measures the proportion of variance explained by the model, indicating how well the model fits the data.

-- **Root Mean Squared Error (RMSE)**: Provides the magnitude of error in terms of the actual value, penalizing larger errors more than smaller ones.

   - **Feature Importance**: Helps us understand which features were most influential in predicting property prices.

 ## Results & Interpretability